Alligators in North Carolina

 Lake Mattamuskeet and the Alligator River have become ideal habitat for North Carolina’s alligators.
 According to Johnson County’s newspaper, The Herald, a farmer near Lake Mattamuskeet encountered a 14 footer in front of one of the grain bins, apparently finding it a warm spot to rest.
 The Game Warden was called in to remove the monster and release it back into a wilder location.

 If you are driving to the Outer Banks you might be lucky enough to see an alligator enjoying a nice bask in the sun in the canal that runs along highway 64 between Columbia, NC and Mann’s Harbor.
+In fact, drive with caution in this area.
+In May 2014 a drive hit and killed an 800-pound gator, doing considerable damage to the vehicle.

 North Carolina’s more southern counties naturally have the highest of the State’s alligator population.
 Perhaps the most famous are the alligators that swim around the battle ship USS North Carolina in Wilmington, NC.
 A sign warns visitors to the memorial ship, “Caution Alligators are Dangerous.”